 Understanding medical terminology isn’t just for nurses, doctors, and medical practitioners.
 If you have a career in the healthcare industry, you should have a strong understanding of the medical language.
-Because you are dealing with patient records daily, you will need to understand medical language very well.
+Because you are dealing with patient records daily, you will need to understand the medical language very well.

 Of course, you can do a simple Google search or consulted the Stedman’s Medical Dictionary to look up the correct spelling or definition of a medical term.
 But doing this wastes precious time that could potentially affect an emergency situation.

 Without an understanding of medical terminology, there is too much room for error; in the medical field, one small mistake can make a big difference in a patient’s life.
-For example, someone can prescribe the wrong medication or misinterpret diagnosis.
-In fact, a 2016 study found that medical error is the third leading cause of death in the United States, after heart disease and cancer.
+For example, someone can prescribe the wrong medication or misinterpret the diagnosis.
+In fact, a study found that medical error is the third leading cause of death in the United States, after heart disease and cancer.